-For more information about group reservations
+For more info about group reservations and the educational program

-The Nalaga’at workshop center is open to all the public.
+The Na Laga’at workshop center is open to all the public.
 We believe in tailoring our contents and moderators in accordance to each intended audience as per its needs as a group.

 - Education groups and school students